hanthor/zirconium/README.md

 Zirconium is built primarily for container-focused development and day-to-day usage, however gaming is still more than possible.
 For a fully gaming-focused experience, use Bazzite.

 ## How do I use this?
-The best way to install Zirconium is to download our newly created ISO!
+The best way to install Zirconium is to download our ISOs!
 Pick your flavor:

 - AMD64
 - - **[AMD/Intel GPUs](https://isos.zirconium.gay/zirconium-isos/zirconium-amd64.iso)** ([Checksum](https://isos.zirconium.gay/zirconium-isos/zirconium-amd64.iso-CHECKSUM))